microfan1/microfan1.github.io/README.md

 Inference for Nonlinear Endogenous Treatment Effects Accounting for High-Dimensional Covariate Complexity, with Zijian Guo,  Ziwei Mei, and Cun-Hui Zhang

-Navigating Complexity: Constrained Portfolio Analysis in High Dimensions with Tracking Error and Weight Constraints, with Mehmet Caner and Yingying Li
+Navigating Complexity: Constrained Portfolio Analysis in High Dimensions with Tracking Error and Weight Constraints, with Mehmet Caner, Leheng Chen and Yingying Li

 Shocks-adaptive robust minimum variance portfolio for a large universe of assets, with Ruike Wu and Yanrong Yang

-Robust Inference for Multiple Predictive Regressions with an Application on Bond Risk Premia, with Xiaosai Liao and Xinjue Li
+Robust Inference for Spanning Hypothesis of Bond Risk Premia with Highly Persistent Predictors, with Xiaosai Liao and Xinjue Li

 A Consistent Test for Stochastic Dominance Relations under Multi-way Clustering, with Yaqian Wu and Yu-Chin Hsu